gwahmp/wmao/src/content/posts/business-relationships-networking.md

 ### Gaining Support and Advice

-Whether you're [launching a startup](/startup-business-guide), switching careers, or facing a business challenge, having a solid network means you can tap into collective wisdom.
+Whether you're [launching a startup](/startup-business-guide), switching careers, or <a href="/online-business-struggle">facing a business challenge</a>, having a solid network means you can tap into collective wisdom.
 Peers and mentors can provide guidance, solutions, and even financial support in times of need.

 Think about this: When a known person becomes your vendor, you may receive a price discount.
 This will help [reduce your business expenses](/reduce-business-expenses).